slevey087/nashJS/docs/developing/custom-playable.md

 ## Misc

-If your _playable_ allows any user-defined numbers at all, then you should be prepared for them to be (logic classes)[../logic/index.md] rather than actual numbers.
+If your _playable_ allows any user-defined numbers at all, then you should be prepared for them to be [logic classes](../logic/index.md) rather than actual numbers.
 In most places, this won't affect your code at all, but it will for equality comparisons.
 Strict equality (=== or Object.is) will yield false even when the object's numerical value is equal to your comparison number.
 To facilitate use of these objects, either a) always use loose equality (==), or b) do something to convert any object to a number, such as multiply by 1.
 Again, this is only necessary for equality comparisons.
 Arithmetic operations like multiplication and addition will work fine as normal.